Morning light failed to hit us once again.

 Interestingly, in my mid-twenties, my father started giving me Bob Dylan, Leadbelly, Slim Whitman and Bessie Smith CDs.
 I paid no mind as to why at the time, but I think I’m starting to understand why.

 Any time I have tried to write a song it has rarely, probably never, worked out very well.
 I am not a musician.
 I am someone who loves to write words and to express them by singing rather than talking.

 I write.
 I then walk away from what was written.

 Occasionally I will find some forgotten words I’ve written down on a piece of paper, and start strumming a combination of simple chords, and usually, after a few minutes, I am singing like a chain-smoking fallen angel.

 The combination of singing the words like this the first few times time causes my eyes to fill up with salty water.
 I convinced myself once that this process was to drain the excess Lithium Carbonate from my brain.

 Nowadays I occasionally come across a very old scrap of paper with some words on it, and can instantly tell I once authored the words by the mixture of dried up tear water and ink smudges.

 There are no tear stains on anything I’ve written in the last two years.
 This is because virtually all of my words have been written via a computer or mobile phone.

-It is probably time to start writing with ink on paper again, to strum the rust off my guitar strings and to sing without disturbing Emily, Jack the wonder dog and my neighbours, in the makeshift study area of my semi-detached home.
+It is probably time to start writing with ink on paper again, to strum the rust off my guitar strings and to sing without disturbing Emily, Jack the wonder dog and my neighbours, in the makeshift study area of our semi-detached rented abode.